-For a runny egg, boil for 6 to 7 minutes and cool in ice water immediately afterwards.
+For a runny yolk, boil egg for 6 to 7 minutes, then immediately transfer to ice water to cool.

-– Cook Time: Soft boiled eggs are sometimes referred to as 3 or 4 minute eggs – the less time you leave the egg in boiling water, the less set the whites will be.
-In contrast, hard boiled eggs generally take 7-8 minutes.
+– Cook Time: Soft-boiled eggs are sometimes referred to as 6-minute eggs – the less time you leave the egg in boiling water, the less set the whites and yolks will be.
+In contrast, hard-boiled eggs generally take 10-12 minutes.
 These cook times reflect room temperature eggs.
-You could either pull eggs out of the fridge an hour before prep, place them in tepid water for about 5 minutes, or simply adjust the cook time.
-Just take note that it varies depending on which recipe you may be using.
-So, if you can’t seem to get your eggs right even after closely following a recipe, the reason may simply boil down to where you store your eggs.
+To bring eggs to room temperature, either pull them out of the fridge an hour before prep, place them in tepid water for about 5 minutes, or simply adjust the cook time, if still cold.

-– Shelf-life: The shelf-life is just 2 days in the fridge; on the other hand, hard-boiled eggs can be stored for up to a week.
+– Shelf Life: The shelf-life of soft-boiled eggs is just 2 days in the fridge.
+On the other hand, hard-boiled eggs can be stored for up to a week.

-Not everyone has the time to whip up Sunday brunch quality breakfasts every morning.
+Not everyone has the time to whip up elaborate breakfasts every morning.
 Luckily, Minute® has recipes that will give you the energy to take on the day with satisfying breakfasts that take mere minutes!